josh-works/josh-works.github.io/_posts/2024-05-12-tongue-tie.md

 ## Colorado Tongue Tie Center

 The procedure was done by Dr. Chad, he was exceptional, it was chill, easy, pain was non-existent (during the procedure) and minimal during the post-procedure repair time.

+It was like an hour in the office, and 30 minutes in the chair.
+It felt akin to some minor dental work.
+I rode my scooter back home after, and other than being ginger with my mouth, there wasn't any issues.

-(I ended up with six sutures after the procedure, so went heavy on ibuprofen and tylenol for a few days, and took a light dose of narcotics the first night to sleep, drank TONS of salty broth)
+I ended up with six sutures after the procedure, so went heavy on ibuprofen and tylenol for a few days, and took a light dose of narcotics the first night to sleep, drank TONS of salty broth.

 It's ~$1500 on a credit card, some health insurance agencies will reimburse you, and if the health insurance company won't, the dental insurance company might.
 Or no one might.